 Mothers’ Milk Bank Northeast was founded in 2006 with a mission to provide lifesaving donor human milk to help premature and fragile babies get the best start in life.
-Fourteen years later in 2020, we screened our 8,000th donor.
 Thanks to our generous donors, we are able to provide milk not only to preemies but also to full-term babies who do not have access to a parent’s milk.
 We are one of 30 nonprofit milk banks accredited by the Human Milk Banking Association of North America (HMBANA).

 “I loved giving even more to someone who needed it, and it saved lives.
 Feeling even more special about how much I made empowered me to confidently love my body even more.
 The healing from pumping was a huge bonus.” – A surrogate and milk donor

 Can I give my breast milk to another baby?

 Our donors are surrogates, first-time mothers, repeat donors, and those who donate after a loss—all of whom are acting out of generosity and kindness to help another family’s baby.